guchenwei57118139/StarPerf_Simulator/README.md

 Currently this project has not be ''thoroughly''' tested.
 You are more than welcome to build any test cases for this project.

+### Update Beamscheduling by Chenwei

+If you want to simulate the capacity, beamscheduling of the satellite networks, you can run 'Beamscheduling.py'

 # License

 The StarPerf project is under [BSD-2-Clause](https://opensource.org/licenses/BSD-2-Clause) license.